Brazil: No survivors in plane crash with 62 people on board – DW – 08/09/2024

 At an event in southern Brazil, President Lula da Silva asked the crowd to stand and observe a minute of silence.

-Lula said that it appeared that all passengers and crew aboard had died, without elaborating as to how that information had been obtained.
+Lula said that it appeared that all passengers and crew aboard had died without elaborating as to how he obtained the information.

 "A plane has just crashed in the town of Vinhedo, in Sao Paulo, with 58 passengers and four crew members and it seems that everyone has died," said Lula da Silva, who was speaking in the Brazilian state of Santa Catarina.